 The best time to trim hedges, especially if you’re doing a hard prune, is before they break dormancy in early spring.
 The plant needs to direct its energy into the new buds, so trimming off unwanted branches helps it get a fresh start.

 We’ve all seen forsythia bloom in early spring.
 It rebounds happily with a great haircut.
-Evergreens, such as boxwoods and hollies, take longer to fill in from a cut, so it’s especially important to trim them very early.
-Lilacs like a trim as soon as those lovely, fragrant flowerheads turn brown, getting them ready for the next year’s show.
+Evergreen hedges, such as boxwoods and hollies, take longer to fill in from a cut, so it’s crucial to trim them very early.
+Lilacs like a trim as soon as their lovely, fragrant flower heads turn brown, getting them ready for the following year’s show.

-If you are unsure about your hedges, check the Web for a guide to plants in your region or contact a local expert like an Extension agent, or someone at your local nursery.
+For further assistance: If you need clarification on your hedges, check the Web for a guide to plants in your region or contact a local expert like an Extension agent or someone at your local nursery.

 Tools Needed